nishitsardessai/FormulaShare/README.md

 From the Setup menu, type "Custom Metadata Types" and click "Manage Records" for FormulaShare Rule.
 Each of the custom metadata records are the settings for a single rule.
 The following fields define the setup of each rule:
 * **Name** and **Label**: Add something to distinguish this rule from others
 * **Shared Object**: The API name (including "__c") of the object with records to be shared
-* **Shared To Field**: The API name (including "__c") of the field on the object above which is populated with the Id the entity the record should be shared with
+* **Shared To Field**: The API name (including "__c") of the field on the object above which is populated an Id
 * **Share With**: The type of entity this rule should share with.
-Options are "Users", "Roles", "Roles and Internal Subordinates" and "Public Groups".
+Options are "Users", "Roles", "Roles and Internal Subordinates" and "Public Groups"
-* **Sharing Reason**: For custom objects
+* **Sharing Reason**: For custom objects, the sharing reason that share records should use

 * **Access Level**: Set to Read (users are shared relevant records in read-only), Edit (shared in read-write mode) or All (users are able to read, edit and transfer ownership of the record)